earlruby/garden-of-d-lights/README.md

 * 3-wire twist-to-connect waterproof cable connectors, one end soldered to the NeoPixel strip, one end going through the case to connect to the Arduino and power supply connectors inside the case.
 * Terminal screw blocks for connecting cables to power.
+* Heat shrink tubing to seal all of the wired solder joints.
+* Larger, clear heat shrink tubing to seal and strengthen the connections between soldered-together NeoPixel strips.

 An Arduino is a low-power microcontroller that can be programmed to do simple tasks, such as to send a signal to a NeoPixel strip that tells Pixel #117 to glow purple.
 An Arduino will send whatever signals you tell it to send, over and over and over again, for as long as it has power.
 To program an Arduino you use a USB cable